eli-pavlov/vagrant-kubernetes-EZ/README.md

 ## :star2: About the Project

-"For every two minutes of glamour, there are eight hours of hard work.  - Jessica Savitch"

 After having to go through the process of creating Kubernetes clusters multiple times on my machine, I wanted to make the process as automated, streamlined and effortless as possible.
 While there are many Vagrant sources out there, I just could not fined a deployment that would be current enough, and which I could easily customize for my needs.